-A landing page is a page on your website that appears when a potential customer clicks on a link in a search engine (this can either be a sponsored or natural search listing), advertisement (e.g. a banner ad) or from a link in an email.
+A landing page is a page on your website that appears when a potential customer clicks on a link in a search engine (this can either be a sponsored or natural search listing), advertisement (e.g. a banner ad from another website) or from a link in an email.

-From a search engine optimisation perspective (this is to get your site to appear in natural search results), content on a landing page revolves around a particular keyword (or a combination of keywords) that may be used by a potential customer when utilising a search engine.
-The idea is that when search engines crawl your site, they find a page that is rich in this particular keyword /s, and hopefully will rank this page high in the search results.
+From a search engine optimisation perspective (this is to get your site to appear in natural search results), content on a landing page revolves around a particular keyword/phrase (or a combination of keywords) that may be used by a potential customer when utilising a search engine.
+The idea is that when search engines crawl your site, they find a page that is rich in this particular keyword/phrase and also provides great information around this keyword / phrase, and hopefully will rank this page high in the search results.

 For example if your site was selling kitchen appliances, you could create a landing page for each of the following terms:

 This is far more effective than trying to optimise a single home page with numerous keywords.

 Landing pages for Sponsored Search and Banner Ads are quite important.
 When a user clicks on your ad, you need to take them directly to the page that contains information that is relevant to your ad.